Have you ever tried spring cleaning? Doesn’t it leave you exasperated at the end of the exercise?

 It is imperative for manufacturers to organize content according to corporates (energy, transport, oil & gas), consumers (home improvement, school supplies) business segments (safety, electronics, communications), markets, brands (Avagard, Scotchlite).
 Organizing content for its intended purpose (educational, informational, recreational) can help improve productivity.

-Use Case #3: How can small and medium business organize their content?
+Use Case #3: ORGANIZING CONTENT FOR small and medium businesses

 80% of small businesses do not invest in content marketing, which is a mistake.
 Small and medium businesses (SMBs) find it hard to create content that their customers will love, let alone organize it due to a lack of resources or funds.